zarr-developers/zarr-python/docs/guide/storage.rst

 Zip Store
 ~~~~~~~~~

-The :class:`zarr.store.ZipStore` stores the contents of a Zarr hierarchy in a single
+The :class:`zarr.storage.ZipStore` stores the contents of a Zarr hierarchy in a single
 Zip file.
 The `Zip Store specification_` is currently in draft form.

 .. code-block:: python